TsotnePharsenadze/nextjs-route-list/README.md

 nextjs-route-list list
 ```

-This will output all the app and API routes in your project, with dynamic routes formatted as `:param` and catch-all routes as `\*param`.
+This will output all the app and API routes in your project, with dynamic routes formatted as `:param` and catch-all routes as `/*param`.

 ### Example Output